-With managed hosting, the provider not only provides the OS and the server space, they provide all the applications and services—they also take responsibility for maintaining your ecosystem (patches, updates, etc.) and providing security (encryption, redundancies, etc.).
+With managed hosting, the provider not only provides the OS and the server space, they provide all the applications and services and take responsibility for maintaining your ecosystem (patches, updates, etc.) along with providing security (encryption, redundancies, etc.).

-They provide the kitchen, the groceries, and deal with the cleanup.
+They not only provide the kitchen but also the groceries and deal with the cleanup.
 You just cook.

 Consider TCO for Hosting Infrastructure